 The City of Grand Island targets areas with 51% or more, of the residents are low to moderate income.
-Downtown Grand Island is located in the blight and substandard area #1, main new small businesses and entrepreneurs tend to start relocate or open in the vacancies in the downtown area.
+Downtown Grand Island is located in the blight and substandard area #1, many new small businesses and entrepreneurs tend to start and/or relocate into vacancies in the downtown area.
 This allows for more rehabilitation and pedestrian traffic in the blight and substandard Area #1.
 The majority of the funds will go to programs that area not area specific but continue to meet the national objective of benefitting low to moderate income persons.